 Neuropathy may begin with local paralysis of the pharynx or palate, then later cranial neuropathy damaging facial, pharyngeal, or laryngeal nerves.
 This leads to a risk of aspiration.
 Respiratory muscles then become involved leading to respiratory failure.
 Peripheral nerve damage is often due to demyelination and occurs later in the clinical course.
-It can involve both motor and sensory nerves, and may closely resemble Guillain-Barré syndrome.
+It can affect both motor and sensory nerves and may resemble Guillain-Barré syndrome.
 If patients survive, complete recovery is possible.

 Disseminated intravascular coagulation and renal involvement (tubule necrosis) have been commonly described.